Nsilo/Burger/Readme.md

   ```

   ## Questions
-  If you have any questions about the repo, please contact me directly at undefined.
-You can find more of my work at [undefined](https://github.com/undefined/).
+  If you have any questions about the repo, please contact me directly at Jivakapayne93@gmail.com.
+You can find more of my work at [GitHub](https://github.com/Nsilo/).